Note: Spring FAQs will be published soon.

 Students are responsible for their transportation to all fieldwork assignments and student teaching.
 Many students do not have vehicles when they enter the program, however, and are able to ride-share with other students who do have vehicles.
 The important thing to know is that the program does not provide transportation, and students are responsible for getting to their field placements on time.

-In addition to successfully completing the college-wide requirements, you must successfully complete our programs of study in Art Education.
+In addition to successfully completing the university-wide requirements, you must successfully complete our programs of study in Art Education.
 You can learn more about our plan of study here.

 You must also complete the Child Abuse ID, SAVE, DASA, and Health & Safety Ed workshops in order to graduate.
 You can learn more about these workshops on the School of Education Certification Assistance webpage.